simenheg/frappy-bird/README.md

 ![screenshot](screenshot.png)

-Frappy bird!
+Frappy Bird!
 Save your decoupled brothers from the sinking island.

 WASD or arrow keys to move, Space to couple.